wimblerobotics/Robotics_Book/book/chapters/Setup.md

 Still, the concepts should be widly applicable.

 You need to have ROS2 Jazzy Jalisco installed on your computer.
-Look, for example at the ROS2 installation instructions^[https://docs.ros.org/en/jazzy/Installation.html] for how to install ROS2 on your computer.
+Look, for example at the ROS2 installation instructions^[See: https://docs.ros.org/en/jazzy/Installation.html] for how to install ROS2 on your computer.

 You also need to have a workspace set up for this book.
 You can use the following commands to set up a workspace for this book.
 I'm assuming you will name the workspace `wr_book_ws`, but you can name it whatever you want.
-It will be up to you to change any references in this book from wr_book_ws to whatever you name your workspace.
+It will be up to you to change any references in this book from wr_book_ws to whatever you name the book workspace.

 ```bash
 # Do the following if you haven't already created a workspace for this book code.